 Two popular varieties of sweet basil are Thai basil (O. basilicum var. thyrsiflora), which is used in Asian cooking, and lemon basil (Ocimum var. citriodorum), white-flowered and smaller-leaved, with a pronounced citrus fragrance.

-Originally native to southerneast Asia and the South Pacific islands, basil is believed to has been first domesticated over 5,000 years ago in West India, where it was considered a sacred plant.
+Originally native to southerneast Asia and the South Pacific islands, basil is believed to have been first domesticated over 5,000 years ago in West India, where it was considered a sacred plant.
 Traces of its history can be found in numerous texts across Europe dating as far back as Ancient Greece during the reign of Alexander the Great.
 Basil made its way to England in the 16th century and to the Americas in the 17th century.

 Basil is an important economic crop, used widely for both its culinary and medicinal uses.
 The United States, France, and the Mediterranean region are currently the largest producers of basil.
-This herb produces 100 tons of essential oil worldwide every year, and the basil industry is worth around $15 million USD annually.
+This herb produces 100 tons of essential oil worldwide every year, and the basil industry is worth around $15 million annually.

 In its native India, the leaves were used in courtrooms for the accused to swear their oath on.
 In Italy, Mexico, and Romania, basil branches were given from men to women as a symbol of their love.